 A special focus of Prof. Vosteen's research within BAYER/CURRENTA as well as at the named universities was waste incineration, co-combustion of wastes in coal-fired boilers, and finally the abatement of mercury emissions.
 Many of his former students, graduates and doctoral students are now recognized project leaders and experts in combustion technology and flue gas cleaning.

-The company is run today by Prof. Vosteen and his sons Konrad and Johann Vosteen.
+The company is run today by Prof. Vosteen and his son Johann Vosteen.